-The Department of Energy (DOE) invites all DOE SBIR/STTR Phase I Awardees from FY 2011 to submit Phase II grant applications.
-In addition, Phase I Awardees from FY 2010 that have not submitted Phase II applications may submit applications with prior approval of the DOE SBIR/STTR Programs Office.
+The Department of Energy (DOE) invites only DOE SBIR/STTR Phase I Release I Awardees from FY 2012 to submit Phase II grant applications.

-The purpose of Phase II is to perform the research and development required to meet the DOE objectives stated in the technical topic of the Phase I funding opportunity announcement.
+The purpose of Phase II is to perform the research and development required to meet the DOE objectives stated in the technical topic of the Phase I Funding Opportunity Announcement (FOA).
 In addition, it is intended that the small business grantee would be in a position to pursue commercial applications of the R&D at the end of Phase II.
 In many cases, Phase II results in a prototype product or a working process that can be demonstrated to a potential investor or customer (either in the private sector or in the Federal government, including the Department of Energy).